RaeChen07/hcde-410-final/proposal.md

 ## Methodology: Describe how you plan to investigate this phenomenon.

-1.
-Isolated the burglary data and divide them into two group, weekdays and weekend.
+1. Isolated the burglary data and divide them into two group, weekdays and weekend.
 Get the number of data in each group, devide the weekdays group by 5 and weekend by 2 to get the mean number per day.
-Plot them in a bar graph and calculate the difference persentage.<br>
+Plot them in a bar graph and calculate the difference persentage.
-2.
-Isolated the burglary data from 2019 to 2020.
+2. Isolated the burglary data from 2019 to 2020.
 Graph line graph for the year 2019 and another for 2020.
-Compare the two graphs to see if there is a big difference on the number of burglary.<br>
+Compare the two graphs to see if there is a big difference on the number of burglary.
-3.
-Isolated the burglary data in 2020 from May to July.
-See if there is an unusual trend around this time.<br>
+3. Isolated the burglary data in 2020 from May to July.
+See if there is an unusual trend around this time.